MuokaPWambua/coindcx-trading-bot/README.md

 If you want to backtest this strategy for different cryptos checkout: https://github.com/adarsh-chouhan-au8/Effective-DCA-Strategy-Crypto

+## Disclaimer

+This bot is for educational purposes only.
+Do not risk money which you are afraid to lose.
+USE IT AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

+Always start by running a trading bot in Dry-run and do not engage money before you understand how it works and what profit/loss you should expect.

+I strongly recommend you to have coding and Nodejs knowledge.
+Do not hesitate to read the source code and understand the mechanism of this bot.
 ## How to use
 ### install packages
 cd to your project root and run npm install.
 It will install all required node modules